kauhat/astro-cooklang-integration/README.md

 };
 ```

-Recipe entries are loaded using the [Cooklang-TS](https://github.com/cooklang/cooklang-ts) library and have the properties shown below.
+Recipe entries are loaded using the [Cooklang-TS][cooklang-ts-repo] library and have the properties shown below.

 ```astro
 ---